Restriction of $p$-modular representations of $U(2, 1)$ to a Borel subgroup: Notations and Preliminaries

 Let $E/F$ be a unramified quadratic extension of non-archimedean local fields of odd residue characteristic $p$.
 Let $\mathfrak{o}_E$ be the ring of integers of $E$, $\mathfrak{p}_E$ be the maximal ideal of $\mathfrak{o}_E$, and $k_E = \mathfrak{o}_E /\mathfrak{p}_E$ be the residue field.
 Fix a uniformizer $\varpi_{E}$ in $E$.
 Equip $E^3$ with the Hermitian form h:

 Here, $-$ is a generator of $\text{Gal}(E/F)$, and $\beta$ is the matrix

 The unitary group $G$ is defined as:

 Let $B=HN$ (resp, $B'= HN'$) be the subgroup of upper (resp, lower) triangular matrices of $G$, with $N$ (resp, $N'$) the unipotent radical of $B$ (resp, $B'$) and $H$ the diagonal subgroup of $G$.
-Denote an element of the following form in $N$ and $N'$ by $n(x, y)$ and $n'(x, y)$ respectively:
+A typical element in $H$ is of the following form and is denoted by $h(x, y)$: